Mallory Swanson

 Mallory Swanson Bio

-Mallory Diane Swanson (née Pugh; born April 29, 1998) is an American professional soccer player who plays as a forward for the Chicago Stars FC of the National Women’s Soccer League (NWSL) and the United States women’s national soccer team (USWNT).
-After playing extensively at the under-17 and under-20 levels, Swanson debuted for the USWNT in 2016 at age 17, becoming the team’s youngest player since Heather O’Reilly in 2002.
-Later that year, she represented the United States at the 2016 Summer Olympics in Rio de Janeiro, where she became the youngest Olympic goalscorer for the United States.
-She won the 2019 FIFA Women’s World Cup and gold at the 2024 Paris Olympics, scoring the only goal in the Olympic final.
+Mallory Diane Swanson (née Pugh; born April 29, 1998) is an American professional soccer player who plays as a forward for Chicago Stars FC of the National Women’s Soccer League (NWSL) and the United States women’s national soccer team (USWNT).
+After rising quickly through the American youth system, she debuted for the USWNT in 2016 at age 17 and became the youngest player to represent the senior team since Heather O’Reilly in 2002.
+She later helped the United States win the 2019 FIFA Women’s World Cup and an Olympic gold medal at the 2024 Paris Games, scoring the lone goal in the Olympic final.

 Early Life and Background